sidahmed-faisal/language-detector-whisper/README.md

 # language-detector-whisper
-Hugging Face Transoformers pipline based on openai's whisper to detect lanaguage from audio and text
+Hugging Face Transoformers pipline based on openai's whisper to detect lanaguage from audio and text and convert the model to a web using gradio